SMT-COMP/smt-comp/rules/rules25.md

   *Rationale:* This should ensure that solvers have the time to correctly assess the validity of the generated unsat-core.

 - **Best overall ranking.** We reintroduce, with minor modifications, the best overall ranking that had been used until SMT-COMP 2018.
-  *Rationale:* We want to showcase the universality of the submitted SMT solvers, alongside their performance in individual divisions.
+  *Rationale:* We want to showcase the universality of the submitted SMT solvers, besides their benefits in the individual divisions.

 - **Cloud and Parallel tracks.** Due to the lack of suitable infrastructure, the Cloud track is not taking place for SMT-COMP 2025.
   The Parallel track will be executed on the same BenchExec-based infrastructure as the other tracks, but on machines with a higher number of CPU cores.